ParthSharma272/Semantica/README.md

 A book recommendation system that combines semantic search with to provide personalized book suggestions based on natural language queries and filtering.

 # Features:
-Natural Language Search: Users can describe the kind of book they're looking for in plain English Semantic Understanding: Utilizes OpenAI embeddings for intelligent book matching Emotional Analysis: Books are classified by emotional tone (Happy, Surprising, Angry, Suspenseful, Sad) Category Filtering: Filter recommendations by fiction/non-fiction categories Interactive UI: Clean, modern interface built with Gradio Large Dataset: Powered by a curated dataset of over 5,000 books with rich metadata
+-Natural Language Search: Users can describe the kind of book they're looking for in plain English -Semantic Understanding: Utilizes OpenAI embeddings for intelligent book matching -Emotional Analysis: Books are classified by emotional tone (Happy, Surprising, Angry, Suspenseful, Sad) -Category Filtering: Filter recommendations by fiction/non-fiction categories -Interactive UI: Clean, modern interface built with Gradio -Large Dataset: Powered by a curated dataset of over 5,000 books with rich metadata

 # Technical Stack:
 Backend: Python with LangChain for vector search